A low lying placenta is not uncommon – and not often a problem.

-It may choose to implant low, high, posterior (back) or anterior (front).
+The placenta might choose to implant low, high, posterior (back) or anterior (front).

-After an ultrasound – usually the 20 week scan – you may be told that you have a low lying placenta.
+After an ultrasound – usually the 20 week scan – you might be told you have a low lying placenta.

 How Close To The Cervix Can My Placenta Be?